Bike Tour of Puglia Italy

 From the Primitivo to the Negroamaro wine!
 You start your day taking a regional train to get from Manduria to Guagnano in about 45 minutes (in Puglia you can bring your bicycle on the train for free).
 You start cycling in one of the most famous wine production areas of our region: stop for a glass in Guagnano or Salice Salentino, where Leone De Castris has been producing the first Italian Rosé wine, the Five Roses, since 1943.
 Continue pedalling in the Salento inland and then enjoy the last kilometres along the Ionian Coast towards Gallipoli, the “beautiful town” (which is the meaning of the name in the Salento-greek dialect).
 You stay here for the night.

 The last stage is a farewell to the sea and to Puglia through the authentic Salento hinterland: fields and groves, small towns and villages with ancient origins, bright colours, and strong flavours will make up the multisensory postcard you will take home.
-Have a stop in Galatina to admire the frescos of the Romanesque Basilica dedicated to Santa Caterina d’Alessandria, and then in Sternatìa, one of the towns of the “Grecìa Salentina”, an area of Salento where a dialect having its origins in Medieval Greek is still spoken.
-From Sternatìa, past olive groves and small villages, you cycle all the way to Lecce.
+Have a stop in Galatina to admire the frescos of the Romanesque Basilica dedicated to Santa Caterina d’Alessandria.
+From there, continue past olive groves and small villages, cycling all the way to Lecce.
 The elegant Baroque town, also known as “the Florence of the South”, will be waiting for you!